protobufjs/protobuf.js/README.md

 For `google/protobuf/descriptor.proto` interoperability, see [ext/descriptor](./ext/README.md#descriptor).
 Note that because protobuf.js does not use `descriptor.proto` internally, options are parsed and presented literally.

+### ProtoJSON

+Protocol Buffers support a special [ProtoJSON format](https://protobuf.dev/programming-guides/json/) to share data with systems that do not support the binary wire format, for example when implementing gateways.
+Spec-compliant ProtoJSON is supported with reflection metadata present via the [ext/protojson](./ext/README.md#protojson) extension.

-### Text format
+### Text Format

-Protocol Buffers Text Format is supported via [ext/textformat](./ext/README.md#textformat) and exercised by the conformance suite.
+Protocol Buffers [Text Format](https://protobuf.dev/reference/protobuf/textformat-spec/) is a special syntax for representing protobuf data in text form, which can be useful for configurations or tests.
+Spec-compliant Text Format is supported with reflection metadata present via the [ext/textformat](./ext/README.md#textformat) extension.

 ### Content Security Policy